wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.10 =
+* Fix: Removed .htaccess file the previous release created in wfcache directory that caused problems.

 = 5.3.9 =
 * Premium Feature: Password Auditing.
 Audit the strength of your admin and user-level passwords against our GPU based auditing cluster.
 Easily alert users to weak passwords or force a password change.